zumbiepig/MineXLauncher/README.md

 ### Planned Updates
 - More Eagler Clients and Eagler Servers
 - Integration with other eaglercraft projects.
-- Make the News Section
+- Implement a News Section
+- Implement Settings (Empty for Now)